Stage-Gate Confessions of a PLM Project Management Expert

-The product or program team, will put together a PowerPoint presentation, and the stages might have between 30 to 75 tasks that need to get done.
+The product or program team will put together a PowerPoint presentation, and the stages might have between 30 to 75 tasks that need to get done.
 Each slide requires an ‘okay’ as complete and then they update the PFMEA.
 Then they add a link in the Excel file (that was a PFMEA).
-If you want to report out the status of it, or there’s questions, you click on that link and go and look at it.
+If you want to report out the status of it, or there are questions, you click on that link and go and look at it.

-We then rate it red, yellow or green.
-Green, for example, is everything that is on time and is meeting a customer’s specification and the performance is good.
+We then rate it red, yellow, or green.
+Green, for example, is everything that is on time and is meeting a customer’s specifications and the performance is good.